Skip to main content

 Workspaces

 Think of a workspace as the central hub for everything you do on Plane.
-It’s the top-level space where all your projects and issues live.
+It’s the top-level space where all your projects and work items live.
 Workspaces are typically set up for a team, department, or company, and everyone within a workspace can collaborate on projects and access shared resources.
 You can also think of each workspace as a different organization or client you're working with, keeping things separate and organized.

 Inside a workspace, you have the freedom to create projects on your own or invite collaborators to join and share it as a team—it’s entirely up to you!